 4a.
 If late notification via NEF is requested by the AF, the SMF notifies the NEF of the selected target DNAI of the PDU Session by invoking Nsmf_EventExposure_Notify service operation.

 4b.
-When the NEF receives Nsmf_EventExposure_Notify, the NEF performs information mapping (e.g. AF Transaction Internal ID provided in Notification Correlation ID to AF Transaction ID, SUPI to GPSI, etc.) as applicable according to clause 5.6.7 of TS 23.501 [2], and triggers the appropriate Nnef_EventExposure_Notify message.
+When the NEF receives Nsmf_EventExposure_Notify, the NEF performs information mapping (e.g. AF Transaction Internal ID provided in Notification Correlation ID to AF Transaction ID, SUPI to GPSI, etc.) as applicable according to clause 5.6.7 of TS 23.501 [2], and triggers the appropriate Nnef_TrafficInfluence_Notify message.
 In this case, step 4c is not applicable.

 4c.
 If late direct notification is requested by the AF, the SMF notifies the AF of the selected target DNAI of the PDU Session by invoking Nsmf_EventExposure_Notify service operation.